 If a freeze is predicted to come before your scheduled blowout, follow these steps to protect your sprinkler system until we arrive to winterize your sprinkler system.

 Step 1- Turn off the water to the sprinkler system.
-This is either a valve in the basement or crawl space, or a valve outside that is underground a needs a long key to turn on and off.
+This is either a valve in the basement or crawls space, or a valve outside that is underground a needs a long key to turn on and off.

-Step 2- open the test cocks on the side of the backflow preventer using a screw drive open so the screw head is at a 45 degree angle. (these are the two smaller outlets on the side in the picture).
+Step 2- Open the test cocks on the side of the backflow preventer using a screw drive open so the screw head is at a 45-degree angle. (these are the two smaller outlets on the side in the picture).
 Water will drain out of these.

-Step 3- Turn the larger handled valves so that the valves are sitting at a 45 degree angle (shown in the picture)
+Step 3- Turn the larger handled valves so that the valves are sitting at a 45-degree angle (shown in the picture)

 Step 4- Run your system through a quick cycle using the controller.
 This will relieve water pressure and allow more water to drain.